Sony has been continuing to dabble with E Ink digital devices for the last few years, long after many rivals have fled the market.

 That's because it found itself a niche with its Digital Paper tablet-like pad, which is superlight and highly responsive to accurate drawing and scribbling using a stylus.

-Only available in Japan, the A4-sized DPT-RP 1 has proved a success story, especially amongst students and artists.
+First available in Japan and then the US, the A4-sized DPT-RP1 has proved a success story, especially amongst students and artists.
 It feels much more like writing on a real paper notepad than an iPad and Pencil, say.

-Now Sony has introduced a second model, the DPT-CP 1.
+Now Sony has introduced a second model, the DPT-CP1, which will soon be available in both regions.

 It is, in most respects, completely identical to the existing variant but smaller.
 It provides an A5-sized screen instead, although still acts like a light, convenient jotter.